dylanbhughes/reddit-daily/README.md

-REDDIT_DAILY_REFRESH_TOKEN = "place app refresh token here" REDDIT_DAILY_APP_ID = "reddit app id goes here" REDDIT_DAILY_APP_SECRET = "reddit app secret goes here"
+REDDIT_DAILY_REFRESH_TOKEN = "place app refresh token here" REDDIT_DAILY_APP_ID = "reddit app id goes here" REDDIT_DAILY_APP_SECRET = "reddit app secret goes here" SLACK_WEBHOOK_URL = "slack webhook url goes here" SLACK_MESSAGE = "slack message goes here.
+If you have a {} in the string, the {} will be replaced with the FlowRun ID.
+Useful for adding a URL with the appropriate UUID to your message."
 ```

 ## Running Locally